 The facility provides high-level support and training for scientists in the region, extensive data-storage and analysis capabilities, as well as access to Cloud resources.
 Access to the facility is free and open to all scientists in the Eastern Mediterranean, subject to a peer-review process.

-The Facility includes both a fixed laboratory and is housing a mobile laboratory with state-of-the-art equipment and scientific instruments to support activity in 3D data capture and analysis, geophysics and remote sensing, advanced imaging technologies and chemical-physical analyses.
+The facility includes state-of-the-art equipment and scientific instruments to support activity in 3D data capture and analysis, geophysics and remote sensing, advanced imaging technologies and chemical-physical analyses.

 The Cyprus Institute’s Graduate School is an accredited, degree-granting institution of higher education working diligently to become a regional center of educational excellence.
 It exclusively offers graduate programs and is committed to attracting competitive students from all parts of the world, providing them with modern knowledge and skills to serve innovative areas of science, society and tomorrow's economy.